 - Only children under the age of 2 are exempt from wearing a face covering.
 Customers who are not able to wear a face covering will not be permitted to travel.

 - Face coverings may be briefly removed to eat or drink, but otherwise must be worn at all times including at the ticket counter and gate, while boarding and exiting the plane, and on board the aircraft.

-- We’ve begun providing customers with a complimentary health and safety kit upon boarding.
-As supplies are delivered over the next couple of weeks, we will have them available for each and every customer.
-Each kit includes a single-use face mask, disposable gloves (non-latex) and two sanitizing wipes.
+- We provide a complimentary health and safety kit to every customer upon boarding.
+Each kit includes a single-use face mask and two sanitizing wipes.

 - The air quality on our planes exceeds HEPA standards thanks to our VOC (volatile organic compound) filters, which remove additional organic compounds.
 On average, cabin air is changed every three minutes through a continuous flow of fresh and VOC-filtered air.

 - All crew members are required to wear a face covering at all times and gloves during inflight service.
 Service frequency has been reduced to once per flight.
 Customers can use the Call button to make additional service requests.